nvi-inc/fs-vgos/fs-vgos.md

 Check RDBE time and offsets
 ---------------------------

->**Note:** if this is the first experiment since December 31 and June 30, and the RDBEs have not had their time set since that epoch, reset the time each of RDBE according the [Sync RDBEs] step above.
-This must be done even if the time appears to be correct in the step below.
+> **Note:** if this is the first experiment since December 31 and June
+> 30, and the RDBEs have not had their time set since that epoch, reset
+> the time each of RDBE according the [Sync RDBEs] step above.
+This must
+> be done even if the time appears to be correct in the step below.

->EH: with the new server, this above can be skipped, but more changes below:

 In the FS, check RDBE time and offsets: